 More Soon-To-Be-Published Authors

 Dr. Cardy Raper is one such author, and we are lucky to have her as a soon-to-be-published author for the first time in a crossover book (she has been widely published in academia) AT AGE 88!!!
-Her new book, due out May 28th, 2013, is already garnering a lot of attention from feminists, and readers interested in a good story.
+Her new book was published May 28th, 2013, and is already garnering a lot of attention from feminists, and readers interested in a good story.
 It is called

-Cardy just started a new blog and you can read more about her book here:Krissy Pozatek: Raising Your Kids to Navigate Their Own Terrain
+Cardy just started a new blog and you can read more about her book here:Brave Parenting: A Buddhist-Inspired Guide to Raising Emotionally Resilient Children

 New research and the expanding field of narrative medicine confirm what author Pamela Post-Ferrante learned during her eight cancer surgeries: telling our stories has the power to heal.